DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

-Till now we were using Function Based Views, to reiterate the view was the function that converted a Request into a Response
+Till now we were using Function Based Views ( to reiterate the view was the function that converted a Request into a Response )

-Classes allow us to easily inherit other classes and override certain required behaviour, which makes them better suited for reusing Django's views.
+While functions can get the job done, Classes allow us to easily inherit other classes and override certain required behaviour, which makes them better suited for reusing views.

 Lets first take a look at a simple Class-Based View